Leonardo Benedetti

-Leonardo Benedetti (born 6 June 2000) is an Italian professional footballer who plays as a defensive midfielder for club Sampdoria.
+Leonardo Benedetti (born 6 June 2000) is an Italian professional footballer who plays as a defensive midfielder for club Virtus Entella.

 Club career

 Spezia

 Benedetti was raised in Spezia youth teams and started playing for their Under-19 squad in the 2017–18 season.
 He was called up to the senior squad during the 2017–18 Serie B season, but did not make any appearances.

 Loan to Sampdoria

 On 31 July 2018, Benedetti joined Serie A club Sampdoria on a two-year loan.
 He spent the 2018–19 season with their Under-19 squad.

 Sampdoria

 Loan to Spezia

 On 19 July 2019, his rights were bought out by Sampdoria who immediately loaned him back to Spezia for the 2019–20 season.

 He made his professional Serie B debut for Spezia on 21 September 2019 in a game against Perugia.
 He substituted Matteo Ricci in the 81st minute.
 That remained his only appearance for Spezia.